-Atlanta Legal Malpractice Attorney
+Atlanta Legal Malpractice Attorneys

 When is a lawyer liable for legal malpractice?
 There are two essential components:

-If you believe you've been the victim of legal malpractice, please feel free to call us at either (866) 249-5513 or (404) 995-3955.
-We will be happy to talk to you and listen to your story.
+If you believe you've been the victim of legal malpractice, please feel free to call us at (404) 480-9327.
+We handle cases involving serious injury, medical malpractice, and wrongful death.
+We would like to talk to you and listen to your story.

 Contact us today for a free and comprehensive case evaluation.

 We require no legal retainer or upfront fees,